✓ Updated February 2026

 Getting Around Marib, Yemen

-For navigating Marib and surrounding areas, especially if venturing outside the immediate city, hiring a private car with a local driver is the most reliable and comfortable option.
-This is particularly useful for visiting archaeological sites or remote villages.
+For navigating Marib and its surrounding historical sites, hiring a private car with a trusted local driver is often the most practical and secure option.
+This allows for flexibility in your itinerary, especially when visiting remote archaeological areas.

 Walking